 - 1. Register the changes in your status of residence at the residential municipal office within 14 days. - 2.
-Submit a photocopy of the updated "Resident Card" to the Center for Academic Affairs, Academic Records Section as soon as possible. - Various disadvantages regarding school life, such as Loyola access being stopped or non-receipt of scholarships, may occur until the necessary documents are submitted.
+Submit a photocopy of the updated "Resident Card" to the Center for Academic Affairs, Academic Records Section as soon as possible. - X Various disadvantages regarding school life, such as restricting access to Loyola or the non-receipt of scholarships, may occur until the necessary documents are submitted.